Crafting Effective Affirmations

-An effective affirmation is a positive statement crafted in present tense, stating a personal desire or prayer that evokes a positive emotional reaction in you.
-This statement is a command from your conscious mind to your subconscious mind programing the mind with new data and informing it of the changes you desire.
-Those changes can range from your goals and aspirations to thoughts that calm you down or give you courage in your time of need.
+An effective affirmation is a positive statement crafted in the present tense, stating a personal desire or prayer that evokes a positive emotional reaction in you.
+This statement is a command from your conscious mind to your subconscious mind programming the brain with new data and informing it of the changes you desire.
+Those changes can range from your goals and aspirations to thoughts that calm you down or give you the courage you need to create.

 Affirmations work by your consciously filling your mind with thoughts that support your goals.

 "I am a New York Time Bestselling Author."

 "Be still and know that I am God."

 Effective affirmations are one of the most powerful self-help tools using them will open up a world of opportunities for you and help you take control of your life.

 Your Thoughts Create Your Life